 - 1. Connect the keyboard cable to PJ13 on the system board.
-Make sure the cable connection is secure. - 2.
-Fit the two tabs of the metal cover into the top cover and backup battery base (see Figure 4-21), then seat the metal cover and secure it with three M2.5x6 screws.
+Make sure the pressure plate connection on the cable is secure. - 2.
+Fit the two tabs of the metal cover into the top cover and backup battery base (see Figure 4-21), then seat the metal cover and secure it with five M2.5x6 screws.
 Make sure the plastic tab on the LED connector is under the metal cover.